gituliar/gituliar.github.io/_drafts/2022-11-21-black-scholes-jupyter.md

 category: blog
 ---

+So you want to learn more about Black-Scholes model?
+You are in the right place.
+This post takes you to a practical environment to understand it better.
+Here you will find everything to start your experiments: elegant Python implementation, many usage examples, and... comments.

+In mathematical sense, Black-Scholes formula is very simple as it's composed of elementary functions familiar to every freshmen.
+But its dependence on multiple parameters (spot, volatility, and time to maturity) makes it complex to reason about in practice.
+The best way is to ...
+Know it from different angles, various regimes by plotting...
+To overcome this we will plot...

+Can't wait to run the code ?
+Go to <a href="https://github.com/gituliar/gituliar.github.io/blob/main/src/Black-Scholes.ipynb" target="_blank">Black-Scholes.ipynb</a> on GitHub or Colab.

 In this post you will find my implementation of Black-Scholes formula in Python.
 In contrast to many similar code in the internet, it doesn't require to type in exact formulae for greeks from Wikipedia or literature.
 You can easily define necessary greeks as derivative of appropriate parameters.
 This is especially handy for defining 2nd-order greeks and eliminating typos.

-Can't wait to see the result ?
-Go to <a href="https://github.com/gituliar/gituliar.github.io/blob/main/src/Black-Scholes.ipynb" target="_blank">Black-Scholes.ipynb</a> on GitHub.

 Continue below for a brief overview.